This post may contain affiliate links. Read my full disclosure policy.

-Here’s an easy delicious dinner friends, perfect for weeknights, or special enough for Valentines Day.
-Portuguese Prawns and Cauliflower Grits with Garlicy Kale.
-This is vegan adaptable and can be kept light and lean if you are eating clean, or the cauliflower grits can be enriched with a little butter and cheese – the way my husband prefers his, a decadent meal for him, while I keep mine little lighter.
+This is recipe for Portugese Shrimp and “Grits” can be kept light and lean, or can be enriched with a little butter and cheese – the way my husband prefers his, while I keep mine a little lighter.
 We both end up happy.

 On the home front, we left the cold and snow of the Pacific Northwest and drove down to California to find some sun.
 We landed in Santa Barbara and stayed for a week, then came to my old stopping ground, Santa Monica.
 Each day we’ve walked, biked, hiked and skated – getting outside as much as possible.
 All I can say is … it’s been like medicine, recharging the batteries.